ara3d/ara3d/README.md

 ## Using

-To clone this repository then the following command can be used:
+To clone this repository the following command can be used:

 > `git clone --recursive git://github.com/ara3d/ara3d.git`

 ## Submodules

 There are several submodules included with this repository.

 * [Domo](https://github.com/ara3d/domo) - A state management library.
 * [Parakeet](https://github.com/ara3d/parakeet) - A text parsing library.